Comparison of Lubrication Theory and Stokes Flow in Corner Geometries with Flow Separation: Conclusions

-In the BFS example, \Cref{sec_bfs}, increasing the expansion ratio increased the error in the resistance between the Reynolds and Stokes solutions.
-The sudden expansion at the step induced non-negligible cross-film pressure gradients not preserved in the lubrication approximation.
-Hence the pressure drop from the Stokes solutions is more extreme, likewise the resistance is higher than from the Reynolds solutions.
-Moreover, the region of corner flow recirculation in the BFS increases with increasing expansion ratio.
-Flow separation may be regarded as a response to significant pressure gradients upstream, and hence this phenomena is not observed in the lubrication approximation.
+In the BFS example, the error between the Reynolds and Stokes solutions increases with increasing the expansion ratio.
+The sudden expansion at the step induces non-negligible cross-film pressure gradients not preserved in the lubrication approximation.
+As a result, the average pressure drop from the Stokes solutions is more extreme than from the Reynolds solution.
+Moreover, the Stokes solution depicts flow separation and corner flow recirculation.
+We charted points of flow separation in the BFS and observed how the corner separated region increases in size with increasing expansion ratio.
+Flow separation may be regarded as a response to the significant cross film pressure gradients, and hence this phenomena is not observed in the lubrication approximation.

-We then considered the Stokes solutions to the wedged corner variation of the BFS, \Cref{sec_cornerSmooth}.
-The $90^\circ$ angle downstream of the step was replaced by a triangular wedge.
-The bulk flow structure and channel resistance from the Stokes solutions were consistent with and without the wedge.
-Furthermore, the flow separation and reattachment points remained stable as the wedge was retracted and in the BFS limit.
+We then considered the Stokes solutions to the wedged BFS; the concave corner of the step was replaced by a triangular wedge to fully or partially occlude the corner recirculation zone.
+The bulk flow structure and average pressure drop from the Stokes solutions were consistent for various wedge sizes.
 At low Reynolds numbers, regions of corner flow recirculation are very slow relative to the bulk flow; it may be desirable in applications to minimize such regions where fluid is stagnant.

-Finally in the smoothed step bearing example, \Cref{sec_delta_bfs}, we observed the effects of the expansion ratio and the slope of expansion on error between the Stokes and Reynolds solutions.
-The resistance decreased with increasing expansion ratio; the error in resistance increased with increasing expansion ratio.
-This is consistent with observations of the BFS.
-Furthermore, the error in resistance between the Reynolds and Stokes solutions increased with increasing slope of expansion.
-The models showed good agreement in the pipe flow limit, while step texturing exhibited maximal error for all expansion ratios.

-In the analytic solution to the Reynolds equation, \Cref{sec_reyn_analytic}, we used the assumption that the pressure was continuous at the transition between piecewise-linear regions of the fluid film.
-Now having compared to the Stokes solutions, we see this assumption is a primary contributor to inaccuracy in the Reynolds equation.
-In all of the Stokes solutions to the BFS, wedged corner BFS, and smoothed step bearing examples, the cross-film pressure gradient was significant at points of sudden expansion, and increased in magnitude with increasing expansion ratio.
-A consequence of this work is that for a one dimensional approximation of pressure as in the Reynolds equation, one should carefully scrutinize the assumption of continuous pressure, particularly near singularities in the film height.
+Our results indicate that corner geometries may be reshaped to minimize regions of flow recirculation without otherwise disrupting the bulk flow characteristics.